LionelAuroux/pyrser/docs/source/tutorial3.rst

-Tutorial III: Handling Type Checking (part 2) Toy Language For Typing:
+Tutorial III: Handling Type System (part 2) Toy Language For Typing:
 =======================================================================

 1 - Using inference with a Toy Language